sbsgm/center_select_qgis_plugin/README.md

 ```
 pip install pb-tool
 ```
-2. Modify the plugin_path on the pb_tool.cfg file
+2. Modify shearch for the plugin_path on the pb_tool.cfg file and modify if needed.
 ```
-# Example
 # Full path to where you want your plugin directory copied.
 If empty,
 # the QGIS default path will be used.
 Don't include the plugin name in
 # the path.
-plugin_path: your/home/path/to/QGIS/plugins/python/directory
+plugin_path: your/home/path/to/QGIS/user/python/plugins/directory

 ```
-3. Open a terminal on the center_select folder
+3. Open a terminal on the center_select folder.
-4. Deploy the plugin to QGIS by running on terminal:
+4. Deploy the plugin to QGIS plugin path directory.
 ```
 pb_tool deploy
 ```